 If you're like me and you're sick of the way people tend to create a violent atmosphere of judgment, scrutiny, and surveillance in the name of a good cause, don't let society corrupt your impulse to give to those causes in which you hold value.
 Give in any way you feel is natural - even if it's by pouring water on your head.
 You don't need to make a media spectacle out of your philanthropic interests unless that's how you roll.

 What Really Matters: Get Over Yourself and Care About Something

 Two of the coolest people I know about are living with Amyotrophic Lateral Sclerosis: Stephen Hawking and Jason Becker.

 If you are a citizen of the technologized world, I hope you have heard of Stephen Hawking.
 If not, get a high school science textbook and look inside.
-Hopefully you'll find something in there about this guy's contributions to popular understanding of physics and cosmology.
+Hopefully, you'll find something in there about this guy's contributions to the popular understanding of physics and cosmology.
 If you ever want a living, breathing example of the human will to live long and prosper (pun intended), learn something about this guy's life.

 Wikipedia - Stephen Hawking

 I'm not a big heavy-metal fan, but Jason Becker is a virtuosic player of the guitar.
 You can hear influences ranging from Blues, American Country and Classical, all within a single 8 bar solo.
 I also would not have heard about Jiddu Krishnamurti were it not for taking an interest in this guy's music and learning more about his creative life.
 If you ever start doubting yourself because of anything, think about how this guy's big break came in the early '90s touring the world with David Lee Roth, when he began to collapse on stage during sound checks.
 ALS didn't stop him, though.
 He continues to make music today.

 Youtube - Jason Becker

 I hope checking out these resources will inspire you.
 Don't forget to give to something you think is worth it.